The 7-Step Graphic Design Process For Modern Creative Teams

 Credit: Zeka Designs

-Typography is the art of arranging type to make copy legible and visually appealing.
-It involves choosing typefaces, adjusting font sizes, and spacing letters and lines to enhance the reading experience.
-Effective typography can significantly impact a design's tone, readability, and perception.
+Typography involves choosing typefaces, adjusting font sizes, and spacing letters and lines to enhance the reading experience.
 By carefully selecting and applying appropriate fonts, designers can convey mood, reinforce the message, and ensure that their work leaves a lasting impression.

 Color